forcedotcom/sfdx-scanner/docs/_articles/en/index.md

 ## Scanner Plugin

-The Salesforce SFDX Scanner Plugin is a unified tool for static analysis of source code, in multiple languages (including Apex) with a consistent command line interface and report output.
+The Salesforce SFDX Scanner Plugin is a unified tool for static analysis of source code, in multiple languages (including Apex) with a consistent command-line interface and report output.
 At the time of this beta program, we support [PMD rule engine](https://pmd.github.io/) and [ESLint](https://eslint.org/).
 We may be adding support for more engines going forward.

 The SFDX Scanner Plugin creates "Rule Violations" when the scanner identifies issues.
-Developers can use this information as a feedback to fix their code.
+Developers can use this information as feedback to fix their code.

-This Plugin can be integrated into the CI/CD to enforce the rules and expect high quality code.
+This Plugin can be integrated into the CI/CD to enforce the rules and expect high-quality code.

 ## Additional Resources